Generating HAR files and analyzing web requests

 2. Make sure the checkbox for Disable Caches is ticked.

-3. Refresh the page to start capturing the traffic between the browser to the server.
+3. Refresh the page to start capturing the browser and server traffic.

-1. Note: Please capture a full page load so we can see the requests made prior to the problem we're analyzing.
+1. Note: Please capture a full page load so we can see the requests made before the problem we're analyzing.

 4. Complete the steps that trigger or demonstrate your issue.

-5. Click on Export (button is near the Disable Caches checkbox).
+5. Click on Export (the button is near the Disable Caches checkbox).

 Providing Timeline Recording to Support